thequickfixer/linux-super/README.md

 We recommend linux ```5.14.21``` as there are more options for the kernel.
 The kernel will appear in GRUB under advanced options labeled as ```linux-5.14.21-super```.

+# Features (Default Kernel)

+All of these features are optional and one will be prompted for each one

+- Experimental Alder-lake ITMT support (Not recommended and at your own risk) (Improves performance)
+- Experimental GCC optimizations (Not recommended and at your own risk, not -O3 fyi)
+- BMQ/PDS schedulers (Improves performance)
+- And more...

 # Known-issues

 - Supports only ```5.xx.xx``` kernels